PumasAI-Labs/NLME-Intermediate/docs/reference.md

 Duration of the dose

 : Length of time that drug concentrations remain within the therapeutic range after a dose is administered.

+Indirect response model (IDR)

+: Type of pharmacodynamic model used to describe situations where a drug's effect occurs through a mechanism separate from the drug's direct action on a biological target.
+In other words, the drug doesn't act directly on the response, but influences it indirectly, often by modulating a rate of production or loss of the measured response.
+These models are often used when there is a delay between drug concentration and observable effect, or when the drug effect is believed to act through some intermediary process.

 ## Get in touch